followcat/checkmate/checkmate/issues/process_AP_R2.rst

-When using a transition defining AP(R) to process AP(R2), the component should be able to execute the transition:
+When using a block defining AP(R) to process AP(R2), the component should be able to execute the block:

     >>> import sample_app.application
     >>> app = sample_app.application.TestData()